JQCVSC/Trainings/index.md

 - 🔧 Hands-on projects with various cybersecurity tools and techniques
 - 📊 Analysis of real-world security scenarios and case studies

-What this repository does not cover 🙅‍♂️
+## What this site does not cover 🙅‍♂️

 - 🚫 Specific exploits or hacking techniques
 - 🚫 Proprietary or vendor-specific tool tutorials